 Has Sonus Faber invented some groundbraking techniques that elevate the sound quality of a 2-way monitor to an unprecedented level?
 No. True, Sonus Faber has taken certain techniques such as vibration killing in the cabinet to the extreme but that’s not enough to account for the difference in economics.

-Has the "extra" bread gone to tuning the outfit?
-This is a tempting hypothesis because Sonus Faber loudspeakers are iconic of Italian perfection in style and finishing; and the Guarneri Evolution, like all other items from the Sonus Faber collection (Sonus Faber refuses to call its speakers "products"), is no exception.
-The Evolution looks gorgeous, but appearance alone hardly explains the 'gap'.
+Has the “extra” bread gone into tuning the outfit?
+This is a tempting hypothesis because Sonus Faber loudspeakers are iconic of Italian perfection in style and finishing; and the Guarneri Evolution, like all other items from the Sonus Faber collection (Sonus Faber refuses to call its speakers as “products”), is no exception.
+The Evolution looks gorgeous, but appearance alone hardly explains the ‘gap’.

 Sonus Faber Guarneri Evolution